Do you want to stay logged in?

 • IBU: International Bitterness Units are the measure of bitterness in the beer.

-• Primary Ferment: Refers to the time the finished wort ferments following the brewing process.
+• Primary Fermentation: Refers to the time the finished wort ferments following the brewing process.

-• Secondary Ferment: Refers to the time the finished wort ferments after primary fermentation.
+• Secondary Fermentation: Refers to the time the finished wort ferments after primary fermentation.

 • SRM : Standard Reference Method for determining the color of the beer; also used to describe the color of an ingredient such as malts and grains.